-Introduction
+1 Introduction

 The present position paper is structured primarily in terms of technological research needs.
 It should also be noted that most current national and international research programmes have a clear technological focus.
-However, the authors of the present position paper would like to explicitly point out that in addition to technological research, at least accompanying research on economic, ecological, legal and social aspects must be carried out.
-The optimal implementation, however, would be simultaneous research in the context of the dimensions explained, in addition to technological R&D. Furthermore, there is also a need in the context of a systemic topic, such as hydrogen for specific questions, to put the actual focus on developing and answering new economic, ecological, legal or social aspects.
+However, the authors of the present position paper would like to explicitly point out that in addition to technological research, at least accompanying research on economic, ecological, legal, and social aspects must be carried out.
+The optimal implementation, however, would be simultaneous research in the context of the dimensions explained, in addition to technological R&D. Furthermore, there is also a need in the context of a systemic topic, such as hydrogen for specific questions, to put the actual focus on developing and answering new economic, ecological, legal, or social aspects.

 Hydrogen as energy carrier, as well as related systems in different fields of application, is a key enabling technology to achieve the CO2-neutrality of Europe announced by the EC in the "Green Deal".
-The objectives and topics of the WIVA Energy Model Region exactly focus on these technologies, their development and first pilot applications/demonstrations.
+The objectives and topics of the WIVA P&G energy flagship region exactly focus on these technologies, their development and first pilot applications/demonstrations.

 The objectives of the Green Deal can only be achieved if in parallel, Europe as well as all member states bundle their research efforts.
 In Austria, the targets of hydrogen research and applications were compiled in the AT-H2-strategy elaborated in 2019.
-WIVA partners provided significant input to the development of the H2-strategy.
-Based on the more general objectives of the Austrian H2-strategy, as well as the specific research needs identified by the partners of the WIVA Energy Model Region, this position paper was developed.
+WIVA P&G partners provided significant input to the development of the H2-strategy.
+Based on the more general objectives of the Austrian H2-strategy, as well as the specific research needs identified by the partners of the WIVA P&G energy flagship region, this position paper was developed.
 This position paper should provide an overview and outlook on short-, mid- and long-term research needs in order to finally achieve

-- CO2-neutral energy generation and conversion/production of CO2-neutral and storable energy carriers summarized under "Green Energy", - CO2- neutral mobility of persons and goods, summarized under "Green Mobility" and - CO2-neutral industry sector summarized under "Green Industry".
+- CO2-neutral energy generation and conversion/production of CO2-neutral, distribution, and storable energy carriers summarized under "Green Energy", - CO2- neutral mobility of persons and goods, summarized under "Green Mobility" and - CO2-neutral industry sector summarized under "Green Industry".

-These three areas are heavily interlinked - e.g. the well-known chicken-and-egg problem of FCV and hydrogen refuelling stations can only be solved if Green Mobility is introduced simultaneously with Green Energy.
+These three areas are heavily interlinked - e.g., the well-known chicken-and-egg problem of fuel cell vehicles (FCV) and hydrogen refueling stations (HRS) can only be solved if Green Mobility is introduced simultaneously with Green Energy.
 In order to initiate a fast market introduction of hydrogen technologies, also new business cases need to be developed by efficiently interconnecting these sectors (Green Energy, Green Mobility and Green Industry) to establish first (regional) green hydrogen economies.